 In a world that is dominated by the coronavirus pandemic, online telecourses will no longer be an option.
 They will most likely become obligatory.
 Online education is the only way to manage the current crisis.
 School management needs to handle the issues that could pose threats to telecourses, namely the lack of interactivity or mentorship and guidance.
 Even if the world will get back to normal one day, it will be long before educators and students will give up on Internet technology.
 Tackling the health crisis implies coming up with creative responses.

-The online experience can be interesting for students, despite the fact that it is not comparable to being in the physical classroom.
+According to WeTeachMe, the online experience can be interesting for students, despite the fact that it is not comparable to being in the physical classroom.
 They have more time to talk to family members.
 After having finished schoolwork, they are free to do whatever they want.
 As far as the teachers are concerned, they are completely supportive, making sure the assignments are done correctly.
 They recognize the value in telecourses and facilitate learning with an engaging tone and creativity.

 In the past couple of months, education has made the transition from face-to-face to online learning.
 There are certain types of subjects that do not benefit from web-based learning, such as math and sciences.
 It is a completely different story with literature, history, and so on, which can be taught online.
 If you are about to start the academic year, you must be prepared.
 It will not be nerve-racking, but do not get too comfortable.